Maumagnaguagno/HyperTensioN/README.md

 - Complexity (print domain, problem and total complexity based on amount of terms)

 **Compilers**:
-- HyperTensioN (methods and tasks are unavailable for a PDDL input without extensions)
+- Hyper (methods and tasks are unavailable for a PDDL input without extensions)
 - [PDDL] (methods are ignored, goal must be manually converted based on tasks)
 - [JSHOP] (methods and tasks are unavailable for a PDDL input without extensions)
 - [Graphviz DOT](https://www.graphviz.org/) (generate a [graph](docs/Graph.md) description to be compiled into an image)